beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 ## **Hello there, Beginner!**

 This tutorial walks through setting up a fast, beautiful, custom personal site running on Begin.
-It uses example code that demonstrates serverless-side rendering, shared components, and static assets.
+It uses example code that demonstrates server-side rendering, shared components, and static assets.

 ---